 - UCLA Health

-For institutions using Spectrum, the access they provide to external institutional guidelines is unparalleled as it is not limited to local documents, but documents produced by all of the healthcare systems using the Spectrum platform.
-The PRISMA Health and UCLA Health examples above show how Spectrum looks.
+For institutions using Firstline, the access they provide to external institutional guidelines is unparalleled as it is not limited to local documents, but documents produced by all of the healthcare systems using the Firstline platform.
+The PRISMA Health and UCLA Health examples above show how Firstline looks.
 It’s pretty neat.

 2. Open lines of communication and keep them open